 The results of the analyses of metals, cyanide and toxic organics shall be submitted along with the Discharge Monitoring Report (DMR) at the end of the earliest possible reporting period.
-Also the permittee must submit a copy of the toxic organics data to the DWQ's Pretreatment Coordinator via email.

 For local limit parameters it is recommended that the most sensitive method be used for analysis.
 This will determine if the parameter is present and provide removal efficiencies based on actual data rather than literature values.
 If a parameter load is greater than the allowable head works load, for any pollutant listed in Part II.H.1. or a pollutant of concern listed in the local limit development document, the permittee must report the exceedances to the DWQ's Pretreatment Coordinator.
-If the loading exceeds the allowable headworks load, increase sampling must occur based on the requirements given by the DWQ's Pretreatment Coordinator.
+If the loading exceeds the allowable headworks load, increase sampling must occur based on the requirements given by the DWQ Pretreatment Coordinator.
 If needed sampling may need to occur to find the source(s) of the increase.
 This may include sampling of the collection system.
 Notification regarding the exceedances of the allowable headworks loading can be provided via email.